 'Terrible out here': Three more young teenagers recovering from shootings in East Baltimore

-BALTIMORE -- Three more children were injured Wednesday night from gunfire in Baltimore.
+BALTIMORE -- Three more children were injured by gunfire in Baltimore on Wednesday.

-In two separate shootings in East Baltimore, officers located three teenagers - two 13-year-olds and a 14-year-old.
+They were injured in two separate shootings at Latrobe Homes.
+Officers located three teenagers within a three-hour period—a 13-year-old boy, a 13-year-old girl, and a 14-year-old boy.
 They were taken to a hospital with non-life-threatening injuries.

 The shootings happened less than half of a mile from each other.